sirius-ms/sirius/README.md

 -   **Visualization of the predicted fingerprints**.

--   **ECFP fingerprints** are now also in the CSI:FingerID database and have do no longer have to be computed on the users side.
+-   **ECFP fingerprints** are now stored in the CSI:FingerID database and do no longer have to be computed on the users side.

 -   Connection error detection and refresh feature.
 No restart required anymore to apply Sirius internal proxy settings.